thoughtram/blog/_posts/2015-08-11-angular-2-template-syntax-demystified-part-1.md

 In AngularJS, we have a lot of directives that help us out notifying the framework when an event is fired.
 That's why we have things like `ng-click`, `ng-focus` etc. They simply notify Angular that an event has been fired and application state could have changed.
 Without these directives, Angular's two-way data binding wouldn't work out-of-the-box.
 Unfortunately, that doesn't really scale.
 How can our `<date-picker>` Web Component notify Angular that a change has happened?
 Correct, we would need to create a directive for each and every event and it's not uncommon for elements to fire more than just one event.

-That's why in Angular 2 we have the parethesis syntax where we can bind to **any** event like this:
+That's why in Angular 2 we have the parenthesis syntax where we can bind to **any** event like this:

 {% highlight html %}
 {% raw %}